testcontainers/testcontainers-python/docs/quickstart.md

-_Testcontainers for Python_ plays well with Python's testing frameworks like pytest.
+_Testcontainers for Python_ integrates seamlessly with Python testing frameworks like [pytest](https://docs.pytest.org/en/stable/).

-The ideal use case is for integration or end to end tests.
-It helps you to spin up and manage the dependencies life cycle via Docker.
+It's ideal for integration and end-to-end tests, allowing you to easily manage dependencies using Docker.

 ## 1. System requirements

-Please read the [system requirements](system_requirements/index.md) page before you start.
+Before you begin, review the [system requirements](system_requirements/index.md).

 ## 2. Install _Testcontainers for Python_

-You can install testcontainers-python using pip:
+Install testcontainers-python with pip:

 ```bash
 pip install testcontainers